-- Philanthropic Funding Philanthropic funding contributes to hybrid hazelnut industry development through, for example, donations to NGO's working on hybrid hazelnut production system agronomics and adoption.
-Limited information is available about this funding, but it plays an important role by supporting long-term projects and public goods that do not have excludable returns. - Public Funding Both state and federal grants and research funding via public universities has been central and critical to advancing the Midwest hybrid hazelnut industry to its present state.
+• Philanthropic Funding - Philanthropic funding contributes to hybrid hazelnut industry development through, for example, donations to NGO's working on hybrid hazelnut production system agronomics and adoption.
+Limited information is available about this funding, but it plays an important role by supporting long-term projects and public goods that do not have excludable returns.

+- Public Funding Both state and federal grants and research funding via public universities has been central and critical to advancing the Midwest hybrid hazelnut industry to its present state.
 This has included basic research such as breeding and plant propagation as well as funds for marketing and key infrastructure such as processing equipment.
 Ongoing public investment is still needed for breeding, plant micropropagation protocols, and agronomics, as occurs for major commodity crops like corn and soy, consistent with the mission of Land Grant Universities.
-Public funding for on-farm adoption and commercialization will also remain important to ensuring that economically viable pathways are available to turn the crop into consumer products.

-- In-kind Contributions from Individuals The involvement of highly-motivated, knowledgeable, unpaid or minimally compensated individuals including farmers and retired researchers has been critical to advancing the hazelnut industry.
-Even when individuals are paid as staff at Midwest ag organizations or public institutions, their unique knowledge and personal passion acts as a driving force and they go above and beyond their job requirements in finding ways to support hybrid hazelnut development. - Private Investment To date, private investment has been largely unavailable for breeding work, agronomic research, early processing infrastructure, farm financing, and other needs.
+Public funding for on-farm adoption and commercialization will also remain important to ensuring that economically viable pathways are available to turn the crop into consumer products. - In-kind Contributions from Individuals The involvement of highly-motivated, knowledgeable, unpaid or minimally compensated individuals including farmers and retired researchers has been critical to advancing the hazelnut industry.
+Even when individuals are employed at ag organizations or public institutions, their passion acts as a driving force in finding ways to support hybrid hazelnut development. - Private Investment To date, private investment has been largely unavailable for breeding work, agronomic research, early processing infrastructure, farm financing, and other needs.
 But now there are established assets that provide opportunities for private investment, in areas such as plant propagation, perennial farm financing, and ongoing brand and product development.
-New entities such as Midwest Hazelnuts, LLC aim to integrate and coordinate different parts of the hybrid hazelnut value chain to support industry development and private investment.
+New entities such as Midwest Hazelnuts, LLC aim to integrate and coordinate the hybrid hazelnut value chain to support industry development and private investment.